 claim in the returned

-ID token containing an URL to the image file.
+ID token that contains a URL to the image file.

-The Tenzir Platform will read that claim and use it as the profile picture in the top right corner of user interface, or fall back to a default image if the claim is not present.
+The Tenzir Platform reads that claim and uses it as the profile picture in the top right corner of the user interface, or falls back to a default image if the claim isn’t present.

 Refresh Tokens

-Section titled “Refresh Tokens”The Tenzir Platform supports the use of refresh tokens and will by default request
+Section titled “Refresh Tokens”The Tenzir Platform supports the use of refresh tokens and by default requests

 the offline_access